TobArc/privacy-aware-image-classification-with-kNN/README.md

-# ISIB2024: Integrating kNN with Foundation Models for Adaptable and Privacy-Aware Image Classification
+# ISBI2024: Integrating kNN with Foundation Models for Adaptable and Privacy-Aware Image Classification
-Official code repository for the ISIB 2024 paper: "Integrating kNN with Foundation Models for Adaptable and Privacy-Aware Image Classification"
+Official code repository for the ISBI 2024 paper: "Integrating kNN with Foundation Models for Adaptable and Privacy-Aware Image Classification"

 ## News:
 - Paper is accepted for IEEE ISIB 2024 🎉